indykiss/DataStructures-Algos/Progress.md

 RN: On leetcode, of the solved problems, I didn't do 17-20 of the 280+.
 Dave did those but I didn't.
 So I've basically done more LCs than Dave :(

++ Hacker rank practice on front end/ to do apps/ reviewing React

 # September
 - KPI Builder